 This essay only addresses the villages in the Drucker notes.
 Other sources will be considered in additional essays.
 But now our understandings of the Clackamas are much greater and we can now see how extensive this nation was in the Portland metro region, with perhaps sub-tribal groups at Portland, on the Clackamas, and at Willamette Falls.

 This essay is one of discovery.
-There are likely mistakes and errors of judgement in it.
+There are likely mistakes and errors of judgment in it.
 I will make mistakes in the transliteration of the tribal words.
 My mission here is to reveal some of the ethnography which is not normally available to the readers.
 I am not the first, but I do try to work in an accessible format for the public.
 I will also step on a few toes.
 There are those who are well-endowed scholars of the Chinookans who know the subjects more than I. But I do bring a different perspective and perhaps can note a few new details that have not been noted by those working more centrally on Chinookan contexts.
 The culture is after all part of my heritage.